caws/go-fprint/README.md

 $ sudo ./singleFprint
 ```

-PS: You need to use the sudo command to allow access the device.
+PS: You need to use the sudo command to allow low level access to the device.

 ## Issues